SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 <mark>**STEP 3:**</mark>

-After file analysis, please review the 'did.csv' session file and then select option **5.
+Now select option **5.
 Update software (2)** to kick start the process.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/device-update2.png" width="350" height="290">

-If you review the 'did.csv' session file again you will see things have changed.
+You will see that option **5.
+Update software** has dynamically changed to option **5.
+Verify software**.
+If you review the 'did.csv' session file again, you will see things have changed.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/file-analysis2.png">

-The **Status** field has been updated with 'Queued', the **SID** field now contains the unique id of the update and the **Rep** field contains a snapshot of the available update being applied.
+The **Status** field has been updated with 'Queued', the **SID** field now contains the unique id of the update, and the **Rep** field contains a snapshot of the available update being applied.